 - Life events.
-As with major depression, traumatic events such as the loss of a loved one, financial problems or a high level of stress can trigger persistent depressive disorder in some people
+As with major depression, traumatic events such as the loss of a loved one, financial problems or a high level of stress can trigger persistent depressive disorder in some people.

-- History of other mental health disorders, such as a personality disorder
+- History of other mental health disorders, such as a personality disorder.

 Conditions that may be linked with persistent depressive disorder include:

-- Reduced quality of life
+- Lower quality of life.

-- Major depression, anxiety disorders and other mood disorders
+- Major depression, anxiety disorders and other mood disorders.

-- Substance abuse
+- Substance misuse.

-- Relationship difficulties and family conflicts
+- Relationship difficulties and family conflicts.

-- Chronic pain and general medical illnesses
+- Continuing pain and general medical illnesses.

-- Suicidal thoughts or behavior
+- Suicidal thoughts or behavior.

-- Personality disorders or other mental health disorders
+- Personality disorders or other mental health disorders.

 There's no sure way to prevent persistent depressive disorder.
 Because it often starts in childhood or during the teenage years, identifying children at risk of the condition may help them get early treatment.

-- Take steps to control stress, to increase your resilience and to boost your self-esteem.
+- Take steps to control stress, to increase your ability to recover from problems — which is called resilience — and to boost your self-esteem.

-- Reach out to family and friends, especially in times of crisis, to help you weather rough spells.
+- Reach out to family and friends, especially in times of crisis, to help you get through rough spells.

 - Get treatment at the earliest sign of a problem to help prevent symptoms from worsening.

-- Consider getting long-term maintenance treatment to help prevent a relapse of symptoms.
+- Consider getting long-term treatment to help prevent a relapse of symptoms.

 Dec.
 02, 2022